Triketos/SHRIFT-Translation/README.md

 > END STRING

-The translated text will be added to the game picture Use Google Drive OCR is you want to extract text from a picture.
+The translated text will be added to the game picture Use Google Drive OCR if you want to extract text from a picture.
 You can try online dictionaries or Windows IME if you're confident.
 -------------------------------------------
 Comments (for database notes, comments, and reliable script translation):